 The Sociology/Anthropology Club and the Political Science Club hosted a presentation of Marx in Soho on March 23 in Straughn Auditorium.

-This is the critical acclaimed performance of Howard Zinn Marx in Soho performed by Bob Weick.
+This is the critically acclaimed performance of Howard Zinn Marx in Soho performed by Bob Weick.
 The presentation was about the life and writing of Karl Marx and how that would be experienced in modern society.
 The play was more than just a political discussion; it was the experience of the life and mind of Karl Marx.
 Weick's powerful performance portrayed the largeness of the ideas and the human nature of man.
 The 90 minute performance was followed by an open discussion.
 Free t-shirts were available for the first 100 students through the door.

 My name is Gwendolyn Zugarek.
 I am a 25 yr. old non-traditional, sociology/anthropology major with a minor in political science.
 I love traveling abroad, meeting new people, and learning about different cultures.

-In the fall of 2010 I was able to go for a semester in Volgograd, Russia.
+In the fall of 2010 I was able to study for a semester in Volgograd, Russia.
 This is when I got hooked on studying abroad and learning Russian.
 This school year, 2011-2012, I am excited about my next study-abroad adventure; the University of Tartu, Estonia, through ISEP (International Student Exchange Program).
 This awesome university has been open since the seventeenth century and not only allows me to study a new culture, but also to continue my Russian language studies.
 Though many people do speak Russian there, the main language is Estonian, which means I will be learning some of another language as well.
 Immersion is a huge part of getting to know other societies, as well as gaining a global perspective.

 I would recommend study abroad to every student, and I am grateful to be a part of such a helpful, encouraging, and exciting department!

-Students from the Sociology/Anthropology program again travel to the Eastern Sociology Society meetings.
+Students from the Sociology/Anthropology program again traveled to the Eastern Sociology Society meetings.
 This year they were in New York City held at the Millennium Hotel on Times Square.
 Three students presented posters on their research:

 Sarah Mickey presented her work on Rediscovering Feminist Perspectives: A detailed Analysis of the Past and Present Issues of Feminism.